Popy-17/Final-project_-811/README.md

       1. Familiarize with various bioinformatics tools.
       2. Work through the sequencing pipeline.
       3. Reconstruct the raw sequencing data at chromosome-level resolution.
+      4. To determine various aspects of the initial raw reads from counting the total number of reads to visualization of the reads.

 # Flowchart